-Data about management activities and outcomes is key in assessing progress, which can in turn build more support for the farmland leasing program and more resources allocated to its implementation.
-As data is gathered and analyzed, agencies can make informed decisions about the program and continue to refine it to achieve conservation outcomes.
+Data about management activities and outcomes is key in assessing progress, which can in turn build more support for the farmland leasing program and more resources

 Reporting provisions

 Pro: Provides data for increased transparency and evaluation of the program.
 The data about management establishes the basis for discussion and improving relationships with tenants.